andreburgaud/jsoned/README.md

 # JSON Ed

 JSON Editor and Validator written in Python with PySide6.
+It runs on Linux, Mac OS, and Windows.
 I'm writing this tool mostly to play with PySide6.

 ![JSON Ed 2022-12-28 23-31-42](https://user-images.githubusercontent.com/6396088/209907836-90218951-163a-433f-8caa-c7e638395650.png)